Bachelor of Science in Health Professions

 This innovative degree program offers an interdisciplinary education across departments in the College of Public Health, providing students with better preparation for careers in healthcare and making them more competitive for admission to advanced professional programs in a range of clinical fields.

-Courses drawn from several disciplines in CPH give students a comprehensive view of the healthcare field and reinforce the team approach widely used in healthcare today.
+Courses drawn from several disciplines give students comprehensive exposure to the healthcare field and reinforce the team approach widely used in healthcare today.
 Core courses provide students with the prerequisites they need for acceptance into professional clinical programs, and electives enable students to tailor their degrees in order to best prepare for their careers.
-The program gives students additional background in areas such as cultural competency, health behaviors and medical terminology.
+Academic advisors and faculty guide students in these choices.